open-sdr/openwifi/doc/img_build_instruction/kuiper.md

 Extract it to .img file.

 Use dd command to flash the SD card.
-(Other software seems having issue!)
+(Or other software like Startup Disk Creator in Ubuntu)
 ```
 sudo dd bs=512 count=24018944 if=2022-08-04-ADI-Kuiper-full.img of=/dev/your_sdcard_dev
 ```